 Dutch set to further ease coronavirus measures as infection rate drops

-The Dutch government was set to further ease its coronavirus lockdown measures on Wednesday, allowing more people to visit restaurants, cinemas and theatres and to travel on trains and buses.
-The government will no longer set a limit on the number of people allowed to gather in public places, as long as social distancing rules and health checks for visitors are in place, Dutch media said, citing sources close to the cabinet.
+The Dutch government announced a widespread easing of coronavirus lockdown measures on Wednesday that will allow outdoor gatherings, group restaurant visits and regular public transport services from July 1.

-Public transport will start operating at full capacity, with travellers advised to avoid rush hours as much as possible.
-Restaurants, bars, cinemas and other public places in the Netherlands were allowed to reopen earlier this month, after an 11-week lockdown, but were still limited to a maximum of 30 visitors at a time.
+After the summer, soccer matches will be opened to the public, but crowds will have to adhere to social distancing rules and refrain from singing and yelling, Prime Minister Mark Rutte said.
+"If it happens anyhow they will be closed back down," he said in a televised press conference.
+"If you sing loudly, the chance of spreading the virus increases."

-Trains, buses and trams were only allowed to use 40% of their capacity to help ensure social distancing.
-Prime Minister Mark Rutte is expected to formally announce the government's decisions at a news conference at 1700 GMT on Wednesday.
+Face-to-face professions, including sex workers, will be allowed to open their doors next week, he said in a televised press conference.
+The government announced the lifting of limits on the number of people allowed to gather in public places, as long as social distancing rules and health checks for visitors are in place.

-The Dutch health ministry was not available for comment on the reports.
+That will make it possible to hold music festivals and theatre performances, as long as reservations are made online, everyone can be seated, and there is enough space for 1.5-meter social distancing, he said.
 The Netherlands is among the European countries with the highest rate of coronavirus infections per capita, but the spread of the disease has slowed considerably in recent weeks.

 On Wednesday 83 new coronavirus cases were confirmed, taking the total to 49,804.
 The death rate increased by two to 6,097.